cromulencellc/hackasat-qualifier-2021-techpapers/single-event-upset/README.md

-    flag{romeo411892zulu2:GCJSuvoUNCfNac5IhmMbREXHCFIDSHF5Qx5Eb1y-q91U13ejpyzgbL6Xzsk0RsWeIvMm5HA-yje067iYz70MxzY}=
+    flag{romeo411892zulu2:GCJSuvoUNCfNac5IhmMbREXHCFIDSHF5Qx5Eb1y-q91U13ejpyzgbL6Xzsk0RsWeIvMm5HA-yje067iYz70MxzY}

-# Hack-a-Sat2 Qualifier 2021:� Take Out the Trash
+# Hack-a-Sat2 Qualifier 2021: Take Out the Trash

-**Category** :� Deck 36, Main Engineering
+**Category** : Deck 36, Main Engineering

-**Points: � 142
+**Points: **142

-**Solves: � 24
+**Solves: **24

 **Description:**

-A cloud of space junk is in your constellation's orbit= al plane.
+A cloud of space junk is in your constellation's orbital plane.
 Use the space lasers on your satellites to vaporize it!
-Destroy at l= east 51 pieces of space junk to get the flag.
+Destroy at least 51 pieces of space junk to get the flag.

-The lasers have a range of 100 km and must be provided= range and attitude to lock onto the space junk.
+The lasers have a range of 100 km and must be provided range and attitude to lock onto the space junk.
 Don't allow any space junk to approach closer than 10 km.